qcr/qcr.github.io/content/aircraft_detection/aircraft_collision_course.md

 This dataset is licensed under the [BSD-3 license](https://opensource.org/licenses/BSD-3-Clause).
 If you use this dataset please cite the following paper:

-_Martin, Jasmin, Jenna Riseley, and Jason J. Ford.
-"A Dataset of Stationary, Fixed-wing Aircraft on a Collision Course for Vision-Based Sense and Avoid." arXiv preprint arXiv:2112.02735 (2021)._
+_Martin, J., Riseley, J., & Ford, J. J. (2022) A Dataset of Stationary, Fixed-wing Aircraft on a Collision Course for Vision-Based Sense and Avoid.
+In Proceedings of the 2022 International Conference on Unmanned Aircraft Systems (ICUAS).
+Institute of Electrical and Electronics Engineers Inc., United States of America, pp. 144-149._